Note that the page Specifications & Support includes information relevant for all examination boards.

 - provides lots of teaching guidance for each topic, such as opportunities for reasoning/problem-solving, common misconceptions, examiner report quotes and prerequisite knowledge.

 Edexcel Teaching & Learning Materials include Schemes of work:

 These schemes of work are very clear indeed.
 For each unit of work you will find Specification References, Prior Knowledge including GCSE Specification References and Key Words.
 For each sub-unit you will find Objectives, Teaching Points, Opportunities for Reasoning / Problem Solving, Common Misconceptions / Examiner Report Quotes.

-The Teaching and Learning Materials offer excellent support, note the support for Statistics and Mechanics.
-The Teaching Guide is very thorough indeed, as Edexcel say for their Statistics guide, and similarly for Mechanics:
+The Teaching and Learning Materials offer excellent support including answers and commentary on sample assessment materials and support for Statistics and Mechanics.
+These Teaching Guides are very thorough indeed, as Edexcel say for their Statistics guide, and similarly for Mechanics:

 The Teaching and Learning Materials also include Mathematics and Further Mathematics baseline tests.

 Signing up to the wonderful Mathematics Emporium is highly recommended, note that it is a free website intended for the use of teachers of mathematics in secondary schools, regardless of what board you use.
 Register for an account and ensure you supply a correct centre e-mail address in your name for verification, your centre name and centre number.